Integrability and Chaos in Figure Skating: Extra constants of motion and conditions for integrability.

+The constants of motion \eqref{J_1} and \eqref{J_2} are sufficient to completely solve the problem no matter how complex the apparent motion of the skate may be.
+From the purely geometric point of view, the system is moving in four dimensional space $(v,\Omega_1,\Omega_2,\theta)$.
+Each of the three constants of motion $E$, $J_1$ and $J_2$ reduces the dimension of the available space by one, so the resulting motion is along a one-dimensional curve, which must be closed since the conservation energy limits the range of the available motion.

+Moreover, we can express $\Omega_1=\dot \theta$ in terms of the constants $(E, J_1, J_2)$ and the tilt angle $\theta$ and thus find a solution $\theta=\theta(t)$, yielding all other variables, $(\Omega_1, \Omega_2, v)$ and the position of the skate on the ice.
+However, that solution is algebraically quite complex and hardly informative, so we do not present it here.
+Instead, we illustrate the motion using a particular example of simulations of equation \eqref{eqs_of_motion} n the Section~\ref{sec:chaotic} below.

+\begin{remark}[{\em On the connection of the basis $\{ \al_1,\al_2,\al_3\}$ and Hamel's frames}] {\rm The othonormal set of vectors $\{ \al_1,\al_2,\al_3\}$ selects a basis in both $\bO$ and $\bY$ variables, \emph{i.e.} in the Lie algebra $\mse(3) \simeq \mathbb{R}^3 \times \mathbb{R}^3$.
+The basis in both the rotational ($\bO$) and translational ($\bY$) parts of $\mse(3)$ is identical.
+The choice of this basis is quite close to the framework of Hamel's method of quasivelocities \cite{BlMaZe2009}.
+Unfortunately, even in this basis, we do not achieve a complete removal of the Lagrange mutipliers from the equations for general $\bA$, as is evidenced by \eqref{lin_system_derivs}.

-Let us also remark that while there are other ways to solve \eqref{eqs_of_motion}, we have found that the use of the hybrid $\{ \al_1,\al_2,\al_3\}$ frame affords the simplest treatment of the constants of motion, which seems quite difficult in alternative formulations.
+While there are other ways to solve \eqref{eqs_of_motion} numerically, we have found that the use of the hybrid $\{ \al_1,\al_2,\al_3\}$ frame affords the simplest treatment of the constants of motion by providing a specific form of equations of motion \eqref{A1_redux}, and the corresponding derivations of the first integrals \eqref{J_1} and \eqref{J_2}, which seems quite difficult to achieve for alternative choices of the basis.
+If we had chosen $SO(3) \times \mathbb{R}^2$ as the configuration manifold, we could choose the basis in $\bO$ variables as $\{ \al_1,\al_2,\al_3\}$ and in $\bY$ variables as $\{ \al_1,\al_3\}$, which is less symmetric than the representation we have chosen here, but certainly possible to use as well. } \end{remark}